-By the time things started recovering, say the 1300’s, society Europe-wide consisted of a few cities and multitudes of country estates, which featured a few powerful families dominating multitudes of serfs, slaves or indentured peasants.
+By the time things started recovering, say the 1300’s, society Europe-wide consisted of a few cities and multitudes of country estates, which featured powerful families dominating multitudes of serfs, slaves or indentured peasants.
 There were two major classes – rulers and the multitudes they ruled (with a minority of outliers like clerics, guilded craftsmen and merchants).
 The rulers kept in touch by travelling to each others’ palaces and castles, by sending emissaries, and through various itinerant artists and entertainers, who spread cultural trends in literature, painting, music, and dance.
 Court jesters entertained by performing dances, but equally important were dancing masters, who travelled from court to court, residing long enough to teach the ladies and gentlemen all the latest dances gathered on his travels.
 Court balls were all the rage – one of the few diversions enjoyed equally by both sexes – a chance to mix, gossip, flirt, exercize, and show off one’s costly clothing – and the demand for new dances was constant.

 And where did the dancing masters get all these dances and dance moves?
 Court culture was conservative and demanding.
-Only a few cultural centres, mostly Paris, determined what was considered proper deportment, so innovation outside a restricted range was rare.
+Only a few cultural centres, like Florence or Paris, determined what was considered proper deportment, so innovation outside a restricted range was rare.
 ‘Proper’ deportment meant many moves considered ‘energetic’ today would be seen back then as vulgar.
 So dancing masters observed the more spontaneous moves in peasant dances, ‘refined’ them to court tastes, and attributed their origins to more acceptable sources.
 Thus aristocrats were doing peasant-based ‘folk’ dances without knowing it or wanting to know it.

 Fast-forward a few hundred years to the early 1800’s.
 New ideas of equality and rule by the people were fuelled by printing presses producing mass-marketed information.
 The French had a peasant revolution, beheading the monarchy and discrediting its excess wealth.
-Napoleon brought order to the chaotic government, formed an army and swept across Europe, promising to free oppressed peoples, only to have peoples’ hopes dashed by his greed and ultimate defeat.
+Napoleon brought order to the chaotic government, formed an army and swept across Europe, promising to free oppressed peoples, only to have peoples’ hopes dashed by his megalomania and ultimate defeat.
 Meanwhile industrialization was transforming land-based serfs into city-based factory slaves, and idyllic rural countryside into ugly polluted cities.
 A new middle class was rising, with some wealth and some power, who aspired to culture but not necessarily royalty.
 Subject peoples, including their native aristocracy, aspired to self-rule, or at least semi-autonomy within their overlord empires.

 With the rise of cities and industrialization came a disillusionment with its supposed virtues.
 Those comfortably ensconsed in the middle class, as well as struggling artists and intellectuals, came to see the vanishing countryside and its robust-seeming peasants as the ‘good’ life, the repository of virtues lost by greedy capitalsits and their downtrodden factory slaves.
 Thus, for the first time, higher classes looked to lower ones for inspiritation.
-Those looking for self-rule justified their ambitions as the natural inheritance of the masses of people tied to the land – the ‘folk’.
+Those looking for self-rule justified themselves as the natural leaders of the masses of people tied to the land – the ‘folk’.
 These middle and upper-class urbanites wanted to demonstrate their solidarity with and inspiration from the ‘folk’ by adopting various symbols, like ‘folk’ costumes and dances, to differntiate themselves from others in their empire’s boundaries who were loyal to the monarchy.
 (They were not about to abandon their middle-class standards of living or social ambitions, however).

 Within this ferment, dancing masters were still plying their trade.
 In Greece, Hungary, Poland, various German principalities, Russia, Italy, and later Serbia, Czechoslovakia, Romania, Croatia, Montenegro, Slovakia, Albania and Bulgaria, second-tier aristocratic families, as well as merchants, soldiers, artists, teachers and clergy were identifying as much with their own hoped-for ethnic boundaries as with the royal court in the empire’s capital, be it Istanbul, St. Petersburg, Berlin, or Vienna.
 All wanted dances that helped them identify with their peasants without sacrificing their own ideas of proper deportment.
 So dancing masters observed peasant weddings, etc, smoothed out the edges, and adjusted melodies to suit court orchestras; the result being ‘folk’ dances suitable for the ballroom.

-In the case of Serbia, for instance, the ‘national’ dance was considered the Kolo, so a dancing master contrived a ‘kolo’ utilizing the elements of a kolo (circle, back & forth sideways movement around the edge of the circle) combined for variety with a movement of dubious authenticity (in & out of the circle), and one of little peasant usage but pleasing to the ‘customers’ (circle around your partner), all performed to music preferred by the court, in a style familiar to the court, with no attempt at correct ‘folk’ styling.
+In the case of Serbia, for instance, the ‘national’ dance of the peasants was considered the Kolo, so a dancing master contrived a ‘kolo’ utilizing the elements of a kolo (circle, back & forth sideways movement around the edge of the circle) combined for variety with a movement of dubious authenticity (in & out of the circle), and one of little peasant usage but pleasing to the ‘customers’ (circle around your partner), all performed to music preferred by the court, in a style familiar to the court, with no attempt at correct ‘folk’ styling.
 The result is a kolo in name only.
 Below is such a kolo, ca.1900, as performed in the Serbian court in Belgrade.
 “Kolo kraljice Obrenović” means the kolo named after queen Draga Obrenović.

 The above may be an extreme example, but I find a striking similarity between “ballroom” kolos and the recreational folk dance movement in North America.
 Many dancers here are enticed into folk dancing with the promise of easy, fun dancing, not-too-strenuous exercise, simple conviviality, and, if you care to, a chance to learn about ‘other cultures’ – MANY other cultures.
 Often that learning consists of the name of the country the dance supposedly originates from.
 When there are sooo many dances, and sooo many countries, just keeping that simple fact straight can be difficult.
 Why International Folk Dancing and not, say Country Line Dancing?
 Many people, myself included, like stepping outside my own culture, going on a virtual travelog without leaving the comforts of home.
 We like identifying ourselves as citizens of the world, like spending some time in a different culture with different musical tastes – but not enough to move to that place, or to give up our creature comforts.

-As any dance teacher or director will tell you, whether a ‘new’ dance catches on depends primarily on the music and whether it suits the taste of the group.
+As any dance teacher or director will tell you, whether a ‘new’ dance catches on depends upon the music and whether it suits the taste of the group.
 Also, if the movements of the dance are easily grasped and within the movement preferences of the group, so much the better.
 Oh, and Recreational Folk Dancers, myself included, prefer our dances to have 2 or 3 ‘variations’ – not the same thing over & over.
 Oh, and the if the variations match changes in the music, that just seems more satisfying to our taste.